Senate Republicans Defy Democrats' Boycott To Advance Trump Nominees

 The minority party, with virtually no legislative power to block Trump Cabinet nominees as was illustrated this morning, is under pressure from liberal voters to do whatever they possibly can to stop Trump's nominees from being approved.

 Democrats did stage another boycott against the committee vote for Trump's pick to lead the Environmental Protection Agency, Scott Pruitt, who sued the agency over Obama-era regulations as Oklahoma Attorney General and has expressed skepticism of climate change.
-That vote was supposed to occur Wednesday morning in the Senate Energy and Natural Resources Committee.
+That vote was supposed to occur Wednesday morning in the Senate Environment and Public Works Committee.

 GOP committee chairman Sen. John Barrasso, R-Wyo., called the move "political theater," and said there would not be a vote today, declining to force a vote in the way Hatch did.
 He also said Democrats were simply stalling because they don't like Pruitt's views.

-Note: An earlier version of this story misidentified the committee voting on Scott Pruitt's nomination to lead the EPA as the Senate Energy and Natural Resources Committee.
-It's the Senate Environment and Public Works Committee.